Role & Responsibilities

 - Prepare agendas and Chair meetings of the Committee;

 - Draft communications on behalf of the Committee related to the Committee’s work;

 - Report to the Executive Board on the work of the Committee;

 - Act as a liaison between the Committee and the Executive Board;

 - Represent the Committee as a voting member on the Executive Board.

-The Co-Chair Alternate of the Communications Committee will act in the absence of the Chair.
+The Vice-Chair of the Communications Committee will act in the absence of the Chair.

 Communication & Meetings